torcolvin/couchbase-lite-wiki/Intro.md

 ```

 Except for these top-level bridges, you shouldn’t often need to use `try...catch`.
 If you find you need to run cleanup code, consider using “RAII” idioms — this is a C++ term for helper classes that own resources and clean them up in their destructors.
 An example is `std::unique_ptr`, which owns a memory allocation and deletes it automatically.

+# What Next?

+The [[Home]] page of the wiki has a lot of links to other documentation.